HISTORY OF PETER PAN

 The Disneyland “dark rides” were designed by many of the same animators who had worked on the original feature films.
 This pedigree brought with it new levels of artistry never before seen in an amusement park, according to the Walt Disney Imagineering Collection.

-As from its opening in July 1955, Peter Pan’s Flight remains one of the most popular rides at Disneyland.
+Since its opening in July 1955, Peter Pan’s Flight remains one of the most popular rides at Disneyland.
 It is my personal favorite; perhaps the boy with the pointed ears reminds me of a certain Vulcan.
 But Peter can fly, and he can teach other children to fly, a favorite fantasy and dream.
 And isn’t Disneyland the place “where dreams come true”?

 Peter Pan Movie

-Disney’s movie starts in the Bloomsbury neighborhood of London, near Kensington Gardens — where today along the Serpentine River you can find a statue of Peter Pan — and then the children fly to the clock face of Big Ben.
+Disney’s movie starts in the Bloomsbury neighborhood of London, near Kensington Gardens — where today, along the Serpentine River, you can find a statue of Peter Pan — and then the children fly to the clock face of Big Ben.